Learn how to make a creamy and delicious butternut squash soup that includes flavors that pair perfectly with the squash.

 - Put the squash, sauteed onion, basil leaves, coconut milk, maple syrup, and salt into a heavy-duty blender or a food processor.
 Puree until smooth.
 (Alternately, you can use an immersion blender to puree it all in the saucepan).

-- Transfer the mixture to the sauce pan and heat over medium, stirring occasionally, until steamy hot but not boiling.
+- Transfer the mixture back to the sauce pan.
+If you’d like the soup thinner, stir in vegetable stock to achieve the desired consistency.
+Heat the soup over medium, stirring occasionally, until steamy and hot but not boiling.

 - Remove from heat.
 Add the lemon juice.
 Stir.